Keweenaw Peninsula Bucket List: 13 Must-See Spots in 2025

 The best things to do in the Keweenaw Peninsula right now.

-1. Step Back in Time at Keweenaw National Historical Park
+1. Explore the copper mines at Keweenaw National Historical Park

 Keweenaw National Historical Park offers a fascinating look into Michigan’s copper mining past, with 19 heritage sites that bring the region’s history to life.
 The Quincy Mine Tour is a highlight, where visitors can descend 370 feet underground into a real 19th-century copper mine, don a hard hat, and experience firsthand the chilly, dimly lit tunnels where miners once worked.